Ibrahim-Fagbohun/Survival_Experiment/README.md

 # Survival_Experiment
-This repository contains all the codes and data used in the survival experiment study.
+This repository contains all data, code, and documnetation associated with the benthic macroinvertebrate survival experiment.

+Authors

-Authors: Fagbohun Ibrahim R., Sweetman Jon N., Hildebrand Robert, H., and Allen Daniel C.
+Fagbohun Ibrahim R., Sweetman Jon N., Hildebrand Robert, H., and Allen Daniel C.

+Affiliations

-Affiliations: Fagbohun Ibrahim R., Sweetman Jon N., and Allen Daniel C. (The Pennsylvania State University), Hildebrand Robert, H. ( University of Maryland Center for Environmental Science, Appalachian Laboratory)
+The Pennsylvania State University : Fagbohun Ibrahim R., Sweetman Jon N., and Allen Daniel C.
+University of Maryland Center for Environmental Science, Appalachian Laboratory: Hildebrand Robert, H.

+Author Contributions

-Author Contributions: DCA, JNS, and RHH conceived the research idea and developed the research questions.
+DCA, JNS, and RHH conceived the research idea and developed the research questions.
 DCA, JNS, and IRF designed and conducted field methods.
 IRF conducted laboratory analysis, analyzed the data, and wrote the original draft of the manuscript.
 DCA, JNS, and RHH revised and edited the original drafts and gave final approval for publication.

+Corresponding author

-Corresponding author: Fagbohun Ibrahim, R.
+Fagbohun Ibrahim, R.

 Contact email: irf5076@psu.edu

 Contact phone no: 582-203-0389

-This repository contains three files
+Repository Contents

+1. Survival_Experiment_Data (.csv)
-1. Full_Survival_Experiment_Data: This is a .csv file that contains the full dataset.
-Full description of the dataset is available in the metadata file.
+The complete dataset generated form the survival experiment field and laboratory work.
+A detailed description of all variables is provided in the accompanying metadata file.

-2. Meta_data: This is a .txt file that describes all the variables in the dataset.
+2. Meta_data (.txt)
+A full metadata document describing each variable, including units and data type

+3. Survival_Experiment_Main_Codes (.R)
-3. Survival_Experiment_Main_Codes: This file contain all R language codes used in loading, wrangling, and analyzing the data set.
+All R scripts used for data loading, cleaning, wrangling, modeling and visualization for the survival experiment

+4. Map_Codes (.R)
-4. Map_Codes: This file contain all the R codes used in building the maps of the study area shwing all the sites(streams) used in the study.
+R scripts used to generate maps of the study area, including watershed boundaries and all donor and recipient stream sites.